 We strengthen our community by educating and empowering youth to realize their full potential.

-SPUT focuses on social-emotional development of our students to prepare them to be leaders on and off the tennis court.
-SPUT SPIRIT (service, perseverance, integrity, responsibility, imagination, and teamwork) is infused into every lesson and expected of every participant.
+Saint Paul Urban Tennis focuses on social and emotional development to prepare our students to be leaders on and off the tennis court.
+SPUT S.P.I.R.I.T. (service, perseverance, integrity, responsibility, imagination, and teamwork) is infused into every lesson.

 Health & Wellbeing

-SPUT builds, sustains and nourishes the physical and emotional health of each child who takes part in its program by weaving the fun and activity of tennis with practical health information to give them the tools to be healthy in body and mind.
+SPUT builds, sustains, and nourishes the physical and emotional health of each participant.
+We combine the fun and activity of tennis with practical health information to give kids the tools to be healthy in body and mind.

 Pursuit of Excellence

 SPUT believes in continuously improving as an organization.
 We teach each participant to pursue every challenge – on the tennis court, in the classroom, or in the community – with the highest level of integrity, fervor, and sportsmanship.

 Saint Paul Urban Tennis values its partnerships with families, schools, businesses, and nonprofits to best support the development of youth in our program.